pingcap/docs-tidb-operator/en/configure-storage-class.md

     kubectl apply -f ./local-volume-provisioner.yaml
     ```

     `local-volume-provisioner` is a DaemonSet that starts a Pod on every Kubernetes worker node.
 The Pod uses the `quay.io/external_storage/local-volume-provisioner:v2.3.4` image.
-If the server does not have access to the Internet, you need to download this Docker image on a machine with Internet access:
+If the server does not have access to the Internet, download this Docker image on a machine with Internet access:

     {{< copyable "shell-regular" >}}